This post is an updated version of one I originally published in June of 2015.

-I know many people (including myself) are in a spring cleaning / purging mood right now.
-Maybe mine is a little bit of “nesting” too — but whatever it is, it sure feels great to get rid of some of the things we no longer need, use, want or love!
+I know many people (including myself) are in a purging mood now that summer vacation has arrived.
+Maybe it’s all the stuff kids take home from school, or maybe it’s because my kids are outside more so I have time to get a few things accomplished inside.
+Whatever the case, it sure feels great to get rid of some of the things we no longer need, use, want or love!

 Dave and I recently cleaned out a few things from our garage and our extra garage, and I cleaned out a few kitchen items.
 We also purchased a new-to-us car for Dave — which meant we had to sell his other car.